-PROXY STATEMENT FOR THE 2021 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 3, 2021
+PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 24, 2022

-This proxy statement contains information about the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Compass Therapeutics, Inc., which will be held on June 3, 2021 at 1:00 p.m.
+This proxy statement contains information about the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Compass Therapeutics, Inc., which will be held on May 24, 2022 at 10:00 a.m.
 Eastern Time.
 Due to health concerns about the coronavirus, or COVID-19, and to support the health and well-being of our stockholders, employees and partners, the Annual Meeting will be a virtual meeting.
-You will be able to attend and participate in the Annual Meeting online by registering in advance of the Annual Meeting at https://investors.compasstherapeutics.com/financials/annual-meeting/default.aspx.
+You will be able to attend and participate in the Annual Meeting online by registering at www.virtualshareholdermeeting.com/CMPX2022.